jellyfin-archive/jellyfin-docs/general/clients/codecs.md

 <sup>1</sup>HEVC support is potentially possible by offloading to the OS. *untested*

 <sup>2</sup>Android playback is currently broken.
-Client reports that HEVC is supported and attempts to Directstream it.
+Client reports that HEVC is supported and attempts to Direct Stream.

 <sup>3</sup>H.264 10Bit is unsupported.